| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 collected 1988–1991 by Lazega (2001).

-An object of class network
+An object of class network of length 5.

 All relations are directed.